pecornilleau/etherlink-sandbox/README.md

 We have a few scripts to use:
 - `./indexer` for blockscout
+    - `./indexer install` clones and very minimal configuration of blockscout
     - `./indexer up` (get everything up, not as a deamon)
     - `./indexer up -d` (to get it as a daemon)
     - `./indexer down`